telerik/maui-docs/controls/barcode/barcode-value.md

 # Value and Symbology

-The Barcode exposes a `Value` property that is used to set the barcode data presented by the control.
+Barcode exposes a `Value` property that is used to set the barcode data presented by the control.
 The `Value` of the barcode is of type string and the allowed length depends on the symbology you choose.

 To set the symbology that will be used to convert the `Value` of the control into a visual barcode representation, use its `Symbology` property.

-The most common symbologies that are supported by the Barcode are:
+The most common symbologies that are supported by Barcode are:

 * EAN13
 * EAN8